Last Updated on March 24, 2022 by Jeremy

 Disclaimers: We were hosted for this experience.
 Our site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please check out our Terms and Conditions for more information.
 Listed prices and attraction details may have changed since our visit and initial publication.

 We get it.
 The idea of traveling in India can be daunting.

 The country is a constant assault on your senses and many long-term travelers have had to cut their travels in this country short because they just couldn't handle the never-ending sensory overload that is India.

-While I hope our previous articles about India have encouraged otherwise (especially this one about Varanasi), we now have a foolproof alternative to propose if you are still nervous about visiting this amazing country.
+While I hope our previous articles about India have encouraged otherwise, we now have a foolproof alternative to propose if you are still nervous about visiting this amazing country.

 Go to Sri Lanka first.